Library Instruction Policy

 Graduate Courses

-Graduate courses that have a research component are another priority for in-person instruction.
+Graduate courses that have a research component are given priority for in-person instruction.

 Rhetorical Arts

 In-person instruction is required for Rhetorical Arts courses.
 This is our top priority for scheduling in-person library instruction.
-The library has also created a Rhetorical Arts LibGuide for students.
+We have also created a Rhetorical Arts LibGuide for students.

 2000, 3000, 4000, 5000 Level Courses